KylixMedusa/KylixMedusa/README.md

 <h1 align="center">Hi there 👋, I'm Aayush Agarwal 🙋‍♂️</h1>
 <p align="center">Software Developer at @TagMango.
 Google Developer Students Club @DSCKGEC.
 Currently working on Web and App Development.
 Pursuing B.Tech in IT from Kalyani Government Engineering College.
-I have keen interest in machine learning and artificial intelligence.
-I am a painter and a musician.</p>
+Exploring new stuff is what I live for.
+I love painting and doing music when I'm not coding.</p>

 <h3>How to reach me:</h3>